 - provide clear expectations to staff/volunteers/contractors of appropriate behaviours when working with young people.

 CYT is committed to promoting and protecting the interests and safety of children.
 Everyone working at CYT is responsible for the care and protection of young people during designated CYT activities.

 What is Duty of Care?

 Duty of care is a law of ‘common sense’.
 When dealing with CYT members, (young people) the employed staff member or tutor assesses the likelihood and extent of foreseeable harm.

 Having children (persons 18 years and under) participating in CYT Workshops or activities means CYT has duty to care for (or properly supervise) them.
 CYT also has a duty of care to young people over 18 years.
 All staff and volunteers will be responsible for ensuring duty of care it upheld during the designated hours of activities.

 When Does Duty of Care Commence at CYT?

 CYT staff and tutors have a duty of care for all participants from the scheduled start time of their Workshop until the identified end time of the Workshop that they have been employed to run.
+Duty of Care is given to CYT for these designated times due to the completion of an enrolment form and minimum payment of fees.
 Parents and caregivers are notified of designated Workshop times during the enrolment and confirmation phase.
 Parents and caregivers retain duty of care once the Workshop session has concluded.